Turns out you

 I have to describe my images at high details because I can't assume any blind or visually-impaired user to be familiar with what anything in the image looks like.
 The topic is just too obscure, too niche.

 But I always have to expect someone to be curious about the topic and wanting to know exactly what the image shows.
-And if I merely mentioned what is there, I'd expect blind or visually-impaired users to inquire immediately, "Yeah, but what does it look like!"
-Which is fully justified because, again, how are they supposed to know
+And if I merely mentioned what is there, I'd expect blind or visually-impaired users to inquire immediately, "Yeah, but

 So I give detailed visual descriptions, as detailed as I possibly can.
 These go so far that I even prefer not to show buildings in my images because they're way too tedious to describe.